 Patients who may be under legal or correctional restrictions are accepted from the Mason County Jail and the Washington State Corrections Center (WCC).
 Policies and procedures for the continuing care, treatment, and services including the possible restrictions of rights and need for security/seclusion are maintained in collaboration with the correctional institutions.
-More information can be found by accessing MGHFC Policies and Procedures site via the following links: (Legal or Correctional Patient Restrictions).
+More information can be found by accessing MC Policies and Procedures site.
 Patient Assessments

 In order to deliver the appropriate care, treatment, and services to our patient population, comprehensive patient assessments are conducted with admission and reassessments are done throughout the course of care, treatment, and services.
 These include, but are not limited to history, physical, nutritional, functional, medication history and reconciliation, psychosocial, cultural, social history, pain, fears and anxieties, family history, and spiritual assessments.
-Key elements for assessments and reassessments can be found in the individual service areas scope of care documents (see Department Specific Assessment policies/procedures)(PC.01.02.01-PC.01.02.03).
+Key elements for assessments and reassessments can be found in the individual service areas scope of care documents (see Department Specific Assessment policies/procedures).
 At a minimum, the need for further assessment is determined by the care, treatment, and services sought; the patients presenting condition(s); and whether the patient agrees to the recommended care, treatment, and services.
 Nationally recognized authoritative sources are used for defining specific data elements collected for the provision of individualized services(American Academy of Pediatrics, American Nurses' Association, World Health Organization, American College of Obstetricians and Gynecologists, etc.).
 In addition, processes are in place to provide a higher level of care if a change in the patient's condition warrants, e.g. Rapid Response Team or various patient-care related Codes.
 (Adult Code Blue; Code Stroke Protocol; Rapid Response Team RRT).